 Fax: 25 cents per page.
 International faxing available at a rate set by the international calling rates.

-Photocopy and Printing: 10 cents per page for regular printing, 50 cents per page for color printing (if available), 25 cents for photocopying
+Photocopy and Printing: 10 cents per page for black and white printing, 50 cents per page for color printing (if available).

 Notary Public : No charge